-4. Baby formula
+3. Baby formula

 Flashon Media / Shutterstock.com

-By mid-1979, a substantial number of infants had been diagnosed with hypochloremic metabolic alkalosis, a syndrome associated with chloride deficiency.
-Development of this syndrome in these infants was found to be associated with prolonged exclusive use of chloride-deficient soy formulas.
+“By mid-1979, a substantial number of infants had been diagnosed with hypochloremic metabolic alkalosis, a syndrome associated with chloride deficiency.
+Development of this syndrome in these infants was found to be associated with prolonged exclusive use of chloride-deficient soy formulas.”

 Valentyn Volkov / Shutterstock.com

 The more local your dairy, the fresher your milk will be.
 Read labels on milk cartons and bottles to see where the milk originates.
 Often, a store-brand product comes from the same dairy as a costlier brand-name product.

 Sunny Studio / Shutterstock.com

-When shopping for sunscreen, look for an SPF rating of 30 or more and a product that protects from both UVA and UVB rays.
-When a store brand or off-brand sunscreen meets these tests and costs less, you’ve got a good deal.
+So when a store brand or off-brand sunscreen meets these tests and costs less, you’ve got a good deal.

-7. Seasonings and spices
+6. Seasonings and spices

 Krzysztof Slusarczyk / Shutterstock.com

 Freshness is what counts when buying herbs and spices.
 Brand names do not necessarily guarantee freshness.
 Try your store’s generics, and see what you think.

 Dmitry Kolinovsky / Shutterstock.com

+Depending on the product and the source, store-brand meats can be just as good as heavily advertised brands.
 As always, read labels to confirm ingredients and the source of the product.
-Depending on the product and the source, store-brand meats can be just as good as heavily advertised brands.

-9. Frozen fruit and vegetables
+8. Frozen fruit and vegetables